Moulica5374/Scalable-Deep-Learning-Pipeline-for-Semantic-Image-Segmentation-Using-PyTorch/README.md

 - Experiments are reproducible across runs and environments.

-Extending the Pipeline
+### Extending the Pipeline

 This repository is intentionally designed for extension:

-- Replace CNN with U-Net / DeepLab
+- Replace U-Net with DeepLab /CNN

 - Add data augmentation strategies